 - The Five Propositions that Help Companies Create Value for their Customers

-The key thing to remember is that you don’t need to be unique in the whole world, just in the customer’s mind.
+Remember: You don’t need to be unique to the whole world, just in the customer’s mind.
 The closing of a sale takes place in a customer’s mind, not out in the marketplace among the competition.

-Sometimes it’s the little things that tip the decision in your favor.
-If all major things are pretty much the same between your and your competitors’ offer, you can win by offering small value-adds.
+Sometimes, little things tip the decision in your favor.
+If all major things are pretty much the same between your and your competitors, you can win by offering small value-adds.
 I call them boosters.

-These things work well against competitors who do not offer them.
-Boosters can be things like
+These things work well against competitors who don’t offer them.
+Boosters can be things like:

 Make sure the booster is visible with the rest of the value proposition.

 It’s tough to find perfect value proposition examples.
 Probably because it’s hard to create a great one.
-I find flaws or room for improvement with most value propositions I came across.
+I find flaws or room for improvement with most value propositions I come across.

-I’m also fully aware that I’m not the ideal customer for many of the examples shown below, and all my critique is, is an educated hypothesis (that should be tested).
+I’m also fully aware that I’m not the ideal customer for many of the examples shown below, and my critiques are educated hypotheses that should be tested.